The population figures, broken down by sex, are published for all Spanish municipalities at 1 January each year.

 These figures are passed by the Government, via the Royal Decree declaring the population figures resulting from the revision of the municipal register, referring to 1 January each year, to be official.

-It gathers the population resulting from the municipal registers, after applying the coordination of all of them, and the figure procedure established in the Resolution dated 25 October 2005, of the President of the National Statistics Institute and the Director General for Local Cooperation, thereby dictating technical instructions for the Municipal Councils, regarding the annual revision of the Municipal Register, and regarding the procedure for obtaining the proposal of official population figures.
+It gathers the population resulting from the municipal registers, after applying the coordination of all of them, and the figure procedure established in the Resolution dated 20 July 2018, of the Presidency of the National Statistics Institute and the General Directorate for Local and Regional Cooperation, dictating technical instructions to the Municipal Councils regarding the annual revision of the Municipal Register and about the procedure for obtaining the proposal for official population figures.

 It includes all those persons registered in Spain.
 Law 7/1985, Regulating the Law on Local Ordinances, establishes the compulsory nature of registering all persons living in Spain in the Municipal Register, not making any distinction due to nationality, nor requiring legal residence in Spain.